parulbaweja/hash-tables/README.md

 - probe = a selected constant for the exponent
 - n = length of list

-This function caused an infinite loop because the same four indices were being visited.
+For probe = 2, this function caused an infinite loop because the same four indices were being visited.
 This loop was particularly interesting to debug.

 For a table with n = 16, initial bucket = 0 and probe = 2, let's track the next_bucket.